apache/spark/docs/running-on-yarn.md

   <td><code>spark.blacklist.waiting.millis</code></td>
   <td>60000</td>
   <td>
-  A waiting time in millis for more yarn resource when avaliable nodes are all in blacklist.
+  A waiting time in millis for more yarn resource when available nodes are all in blacklist.
   This helps to avoid job failing directly in some scenes.
 For example, HA YARN resourcemanager failover, it will cost time for nodemanagers to register again.
   </td>
 </tr>